When Maverick was busy shooting down MiGs, Goose was watching his tail.

-For their Candy Crush campaign, the marketing team runs high-volume PPC campaigns and uses a combination of attention-driven design principles and an exit overlay to secure conversions.
+For their Candy Crush campaign, the marketing team runs high-volume PPC campaigns and uses a combination of attention-driven design principles and an exit popup to secure conversions.
 Have a look at their campaign page:

 Once more, this page makes excellent use of whitespace and contrast – and a strong directional cue near the CTA.
 In his guide, Oli calls this type of arrow “about as subtle as a punch of the face,” and I agree – but that’s why they work.

-To reduce the number of abandoning visitors on the page, the marketing team added an exit overlay that used the same attention-driven design principles as the landing page – but sweetened the pot with a package of additional resources to help users master the game:
+To reduce the number of abandoning visitors on the page, the marketing team added an exit popup that used the same attention-driven design principles as the landing page – but sweetened the pot with a package of additional resources to help users master the game: